filipesilva/aio-ivy-ve/aio/README.md

 ### material/button and material/card

-The material/button and material/card modules both have very small factory-to-class ratios in VE.
+The material/button and material/card modules both have very large factory-to-class ratios in VE.
 Like material/tabs, both seem to consist mostly of templates, and thus I expected them to be smaller in Ivy.

 I extracted samples to `extracted-samples/button-ivy.js` and `button-ve.js`, plus `extracted-samples/card-ivy.js` and `card-ve.js`